ibttihal-94/DBT_Snowflake_thelook_ecommerce_GDPR/README.md

 **Profitable scale:** Revenue and customers nearly doubled since 2020 while maintaining ~52% margin.

 **Balanced audience:** Gender spend is evenly split → broad market appeal.

 ---
+---

+## 🛡️ Data Privacy & GDPR Compliance

+As this project models user-level and behavioral data (sessions, purchases, and funnel events), it follows **GDPR-aligned data handling principles** used by EU analytics teams:

+- **Data Minimization:** Only analytics-relevant attributes are modeled in dbt; personally identifiable information (PII) such as emails, addresses, and full names are excluded from Power BI outputs.
+- **Pseudonymization:** User identifiers (`user_id`) are stored as surrogate keys (`customer_sk`) to prevent direct identification.
+- **Purpose Limitation:** Data is processed exclusively for aggregated analytics, growth measurement, and marketing funnel optimization — not for profiling or direct marketing.
+- **Access Management:** The architecture separates *RAW → STAGING → MARTS* layers, ensuring only anonymized, aggregated marts feed executive dashboards.
+- **Right to Erasure & Access:** The schema supports easy deletion or retrieval of user data through `user_id` traceability from marts back to raw.

+By incorporating these principles, the project demonstrates how **modern analytics pipelines** can remain **compliant with EU GDPR** while still providing full-funnel visibility and actionable insights.

+---
 ## Power BI Relationships (single-direction, dim → fact)